We need to talk about content marketing ROI (return on investment).

-Now that you understand how to work out content marketing ROI, we’re going to look at some of the key metrics that help you understand and report on content ROI better.
+Now that you understand how to work out content marketing ROI, we’re going to look at some of the key metrics that help you understand and report on content marketing ROI even better.

 Before we get started, you’ll need to have Google Analytics set up on your site.
-If you’re using WordPress, you can follow this beginner’s guide to installing Google Analytics in WordPress.
+If you’re using WordPress, you’ll definitely want to check out one of these awesome Google Analytics plugins for WordPress.